Dear students of the Swiss Master in Design Programmes,

 Dear professors, lecturers and academic staff

-Developing research was one of the major issues when the Universities of Applied Science were introduced as institutes for higher education in Switzerland.
-Undoubtedly, the reform of the Swiss higher education system was critically discussed.
-The tradition of the Swiss design education was predominately applied, close to best practice rather than to science.
-The situation got even more controversial when the Master of Arts in Design programmes were implemented.
-They were intended to establish a «research oriented design approach».
-This requirement raised the question, how research on a Master level could be integrated in the context of Swiss Design, and what kind of professional career models this would address?
-It was a major challenge to develop these master programmes and successfully lead them through the international accreditation procedures.
+To conduct research was one of the major issues at stake when the Universities of Applied Science were integrated in the network of institutes for higher education in Switzerland.
+The reform of the Swiss higher education system sparked critical debates due to the predominantly applied tradition of Swiss design education, considered closer to “best practice” than to science.
+The implementation of the programmes of Master of Arts in Design generated even more controversy.
+The programmes targeted a «research oriented design approach».
+This research approach raised questions on the ways of integrating research in a Master level in the context of Swiss design, and what kind of professional career model this would open up.
+It was a major challenge to develop master programmes and successfully lead them through the international accreditation procedures.

-Almost 10 years later, most of the basic questions are solved!
-Today, looking at all the Master in Design programmes from the Swiss Universities of Applied Science, we can see a high level of both a unique education in design skills and innovation as well as a distinctive way on how design practice is being questioned, discussed and put in to new knowledge.
-This approach opened up perspectives for the design discipline: it showed the exceptional way that design produces valuable knowledge, defines specific methods and processes and, nevertheless, beautiful results.
-May it be «research through design», «research about design» or «research for design» – the practicing design community as well as the academia agreed that design came up with an own approach to how «research» can be defined, developed and distributed.
-This not only based on academic definitions, rather especially on practice-based results, and a body of knowledge where design history is only a part of it.
-Today we see a broad range of design research activities in all our master programmes.
-The different design disciplines developed their own approach to research and are acknowledged contributors to both: culture and knowledge.
+Almost 10 years later, most of the basic questions were solved!
+Today, looking at all the Master in Design programmes offered by the Swiss Universities of Applied Science, we can see a high level of both a unique education in design skills and innovation as well as a distinctive way on how design practice is being questioned and discussed.
+This approach opened up new perspectives for the design discipline: it revealed how design produces new knowledge in its own right, by creating specific methods and processes.
+Be it «research through design», «research about design» or «research for design» – the design community as well as the academia now agree that design has fostered its own unique approach on how «research» can be defined and developed.
+It is founded not only on academic criteria, but more especially on practice-based processes and results, and a body of knowledge which incorporates design history.
+As a result, a broad range of design research activities have successfully emerged from our master programmes.
+Different design disciplines have developed their own approach to research and are recognised contributors to both culture and knowledge.